-Children are expected to be able to use dictionaries to check the meaning of unfamiliar words and retrieve and record information from non-fiction texts.
-They should discuss and explain understanding of books, poems and other works that are read aloud and independently, taking turns and listening to others' opinions.
-They will be able to prepare poems to read aloud and to perform, showing understanding through intonation, tone, volume and action.
+Children are expected to use dictionaries to check the meaning of unfamiliar words and discuss and record words and phrases that writers use to engage and impact on the reader.
+Children should know and recognise some of the literary conventions in text types covered and begin to understand simple themes in books.
+They can prepare poems to read aloud and to perform, showing understanding through intonation, tone, volume and action.